andyatkinson/andyatkinson.github.io/about.md

 #### Summary

-Andrew (Andy) is a Software Engineer, PostgreSQL for developers specialist, presenter, blogger, and soon-to-be-author.
+Andrew (Andy) is a Software Engineer who specializes in using the PostgreSQL database to build high performance Rails applications.

-Andrew works as a Staff Software Engineer at [Fountain](https://get.fountain.com/).
+Andrew works as a Staff Software Engineer at [Fountain](https://get.fountain.com/), a B2B SaaS HR platform.

-Currently Andrew is writing a book called [High Performance PostgreSQL for Rails](https://pgrailsbook.com) being published by Pragmatic Programmers in 2023.
+Currently Andrew is writing a book called [High Performance PostgreSQL for Rails](https://pgrailsbook.com) to be published by Pragmatic Programmers in 2023.

 Andrew has [spoken at conferences](/speaking-opportunities) including PGDay Chicago, PGConf NYC, RailsConf, and RubyConf Argentina.